Kurupi: Protector or prankster

 While for some the curupí is nothing more than a terrible satyr that abducts maidens and teens (guainas) who wander into the jungle in the night, or at noon-tide.
 (Note: Encounters at "noon" elocuted by informants in 1977 study also.)
 But according to others, the curupí is a guardian spirit of the love-stricken man and the pregnant woman who blindly follows him.
 While the pregnant woman is in transit through the forest, the curupí keeps spiders, vipers, and wild beasts at bay.

 Still others characterize the curupí as a playful mischievous spirit, along the lines of a Perú Rimá or Pedro Urdemales.

 Parallels

-The curupí may just be a sub-class of curupira, as it has been suggested that the name "Curupí" is merely a contraction of "Curú-piré" meaning "pimply-skinned" by (1928).
+The curupí may just be a sub-class of curupira, as it has been suggested that the name "Curupí" is merely a contraction of "Curú-piré" meaning "pimply-skinned" by Basílio de Magalhães (1928).

 Kurupi is said to be somewhat similar in appearance to another creature, the Pombero, said to be hairy with reversed feet.
 Pombero is also part of Guarani tradition, and also held responsible for impregnating women unbeknownst to the victims.

 The Jasy Jatere (var. jasyjateré) is another creature likened to it.